 Salary and Employment Outlook

-According to the BLS, job opportunities for social workers were expected to increase 25%, overall, between 2010 and 2020.
-Healthcare social workers could see a slightly faster job growth of 34%, while mental health and substance abuse social workers could see employment rise 31%.
-The least favorable projections were for child, family and school social workers.
-Professionals specializing in this field were expected to experience a 20% increase in job opportunities, while all other social workers were expected to experience only a 4% increase during the same time period.
+According to the BLS, job opportunities for social workers were expected to increase 12%, overall, between 2014 and 2024.
+Healthcare social workers and mental health and substance abuse social workers could see a faster job growth rate of 19%.
+Child, family and school social workers were expected to experience a 6% increase in job opportunities, while all other social workers were expected to experience only a 4% increase during the same time period.

 The BLS reports that salary will also depend on social workers' specialization area.
-Mental health and substance abuse social workers, for instance, earned a median annual salary of $39,980.
-This figure was slightly lower than child, family and school social workers' median annual wage of $41,530, and well behind healthcare social workers' median annual earnings, which were $49,830 as of May 2012.
+Mental health and substance abuse social workers, for instance, earned a median annual salary of $42,170 as of May 2015.
+This figure was slightly lower than child, family and school social workers' median annual wage of $42,350 and well behind healthcare social workers' median annual earnings, which were $52,380.